 Other elements of the musculoskeletal system

 - Hyaline cartilage is the most common type of cartilage.
-This type of cartilage provides stiff but somewhat flexible support.
-Examples in adults include the tips of ribs (where they meet the sternum) and part of the nasal septum.
-Another example is articular cartilage, which is cartilage that covers the ends of bones within a joint.
+It provides stiff but somewhat flexible support.
+Examples in adults include the tips of ribs (where they meet the sternum [breastbone]) and part of the nasal septum.
+Another example is articular cartilage, which covers the ends of bones within a joint.
 The surfaces of articular cartilage are slick and smooth, which reduces friction during joint movement.

 - Elastic cartilage provides support but can tolerate distortion without damage and return to its original shape.
-The external flap of the ear is one place where elastic cartilage can be found.
+Elastic cartilage can be found in the external flap of the ear, among other places.

 - Fibrocartilage resists compression, prevents bone-to-bone contact, and limits relative movement.
 Fibrocartilage can be found within the knee joint, between the pubic bones of the pelvis, and between the spinal vertebrae.